NACCO Industries (NC)

 J.C.
 Butler, Jr. President and Chief Executive Officer

 J.C.
-Butler, Jr. has served as President and Chief Executive Officer of NACCO Industries since October 2017, and of the operating companies since July 2015.
-He joined the company in 1995 and has held various financial, business development, and administrative roles.
-Before 1995, he worked as an investment banker in New York City, specializing in mergers and acquisitions with McFarland Dewey & Co. and Drexel Burnham Lambert.
-Mr. Butler also serves as a director for Hyster-Yale Materials Handling, Inc. and Hamilton Beach Brands Holding Company.
+Butler, Jr. has served as President and Chief Executive Officer of NACCO Industries, Inc. since October 2017, and of its operating companies since July 2015.
+He began his career with NACCO in 1995 and has held various financial, business development, and administrative roles.
+Prior to joining NACCO, Mr. Butler was an investment banker specializing in mergers and acquisitions with McFarland Dewey & Co. and Drexel Burnham Lambert from 1989 to 1995.
+He also worked as an investment analyst at the Prudential Agricultural Realty Group.
+Mr. Butler serves as a director for NACCO Industries, Hyster-Yale Materials Handling, Inc., and Hamilton Beach Brands Holding Company.

 J.P.
-"Pat" Sullivan, Jr. Senior Vice President and Chief Financial Officer
+Sullivan Jr. Senior Vice President and Chief Financial Officer

 J.P.
 "Pat" Sullivan, Jr. joined NACCO's operating companies in 2013 as Vice President and Chief Financial Officer.
-He has prior experience in the mining industry, including serving as Controller for the Luminant Generation Mining, Construction & Development subsidiaries of Energy Future Holdings.
-Mr. Sullivan has also held senior financial roles in pipeline and refinery companies, overseeing areas such as finance, accounting, audit, tax, insurance, regulatory affairs, information systems, and human resources.
-Earlier in his career, he was the Senior Vice President of Administration and Chief Financial Officer of the Krispy Kreme franchise in Chicago and St. Louis.
+Prior to joining NACCO, he served as Controller of the Luminant Generation Mining, Construction & Development subsidiaries for Energy Future Holdings.
+He also held senior financial roles in pipeline and refinery companies.
+Mr. Sullivan previously served as Senior Vice President of Administration and Chief Financial Officer for a Krispy Kreme franchise in Chicago and St. Louis.

 Elizabeth I. Loveman Senior Vice President and Controller